-NASW: The work NASW does in Washington, D.C. is all very important to your membership; how do you decide which priorities to focus on?
+The work NASW does in Washington, D.C. is important to our membership.
+How do you decide which priorities to focus on?

 We’ve also weighed in on voting rights legislation and human rights/civil rights issues.
 There’s been a concerted effort at the state level to restrict healthcare access for LGBTQ+ communities, voting rights and reproductive rights in legislatures.

 It’s a really challenging time to have so many consequential issues on the table, from Governor Abbott’s Executive Order to restrict gender affirming care for transgender youth in Texas and Don’t Say Gay bill in Florida, to the overturn of Roe v.
 Wade, the racial reckoning and the racially motivated hate crimes that continue.
 It’s had a chilling effect in the legislative world as we work to figure out what policies can address structural racism.

 How can members support NASW's advocacy work?
 What can they do if they want to get more involved?

 Being educated about both sides of an issue, the side they support and the opposition.
 And then understanding where the compromise is.
 There is value in participating and in increasing the awareness of the profession, our needs and the needs of our clients.
 Our members should contact their lawmakers and share their experiences on the ground and what they think would make things better.
 And definitely respond to our Action Alerts where we update on our work and legislation in Congress.